fjames86/pounds/README.md

   (pounds.log:dump-log *mylog* :stream f))
 ```

-The log operators (READ-MESSAGE and WRITE-MESSAGE) are thread-safe.
-It is assumed that
+The log operators (READ-MESSAGE and WRITE-MESSAGE) support both multi-thread and multi-process access to the log files.
-the Lisp process is the only process accessing the files -- it is therefore NOT permitted
-to access a log file simulataneously from multiple Lisp images.
-It is easy to add this
-(using flock or equivalent) but since the typical use-case doesn't require it, I don't do it.

 ### 2.3 Sharing logs